Travel, experience, conserve with

 Each day you explore on small boat excursions or shore landings, and your naturalist guide will help identify coastal plants, animals, birds and marine life.
 There's time to explore the protected waters and shoreline using stable sea kayaks, and you spend each evening in a different secluded anchorage.

-The cruise ends with your arrival back at Moresby Camp this morning, when you disembark and transfer to Sandspit airport by private bus for an afternoon flight back to Vancouver.
+The cruise ends with your arrival back at Moresby Camp this morning, when you disembark and transfer to Sandspit airport by private bus.

 Please note: Some departures spend one extra day cruising the islands of Haida Gwaii, and as a result the trip is one day longer.